noodlemctwoodle/homeassistant/user_content/readme.md

  ## Credits
  - [jimz011](https://github.com/jimz011) Thanks for your assistance and ideas on this :)
- - [stephen](https://about:blank) Thanks for creating the version sensor curl request and exploring the correct configuration for the UnRAID-API :D
+ - [stephen](discord) Thanks for creating the version sensor curl request and exploring the correct configuration for the UnRAID-API.
  - [ElectricBrainUK](https://github.com/ElectricBrainUK/UnraidAPI) Thanks for creating this API for us to use and making this dashboard possible
  - [123](https://community.home-assistant.io/u/123/summary) Thanks for solving the problem with parenthesis